oterodiaz/dwm/README.md

 Some of the patches need some manual tinkering to work together.
 If you are trying to build your own `dwm` fork you can go see the [commits](https://gitlab.com/Nero20/dwm/-/commits/master) in this repository to find how I dealt with some of those incompatibilities between patches.
 You can find these and other patches and instructions on how to apply them on suckless's website [here](https://dwm.suckless.org/patches/).

 + systray               - I use a few programs that need a systray (Unfortunately, since this is the patch that has caused the most trouble)
-+ attachbottom   - New windows are no longer the master, and get inserted on the bottom of the stack, as they should (sue me)
++ attachbottom          - New windows are no longer the master and get inserted on the bottom of the stack, as they should (sue me)
 + restartsig            - No more `killall dwm` and `startx` needed
 + swallow               - Now I don't have a useless terminal taking up half the screen when I open `mpv`
-+ fullgaps       - I like my useless gaps around windows (I'll probably replace this with `ru gaps` though)
++ fullgaps-toggle       - I like my useless gaps around windows
-+ stacker        - I hate not being able to move windows through the stack, so now I can
++ stacker               - I hate not being able to move windows through the stack
 + alpha                 - Can't live without that blurring effect (You'll need picom for the blur, this just makes the bar transparent)
 + statuspadding         - Just makes things prettier
 + bar height            - See above ^
 + alwaysontop           - Self explanatory.
 I don't use it much, but it's nice to have
 + cool autostart        - I just prefer having `dwm` run stuff on launch rather than using xinit or something like that
 + cfacts                - Makes windows bigger or smaller in the stack.
 It's useful
++ centeredmaster-cfacts - Cool layout with cfacts support.
+I also managed to make it work with fullgaps-toggle, which makes it extra cool (I *really* like those gaps)

 # Dependencies
 You will need the following packages in order to build this fork: